 This material does not constitute an endorsement; AgileJ Structure Views is not affiliated to Apache Software Foundation in any way.
+AgileJ has however provided a complimentary copy of its software to Apache Isis committers.

 [AgileJ Structure Views](#) is a commercial product to reverse engineer and visualize Java classes from source code.